 It’s my job as the patient and the mother of the patient to educate the doctors, the ones who make the life and death decisions about mine and my child’s health.
 This is both ridiculous and empowering.
 Yes, I have more of an education in this one area than they appear to, however, I do not have the medical degree or breadth of experience of a physician.

-When my daughter was last hospitalized for a collapsed lung (third time in her young life), a team of pulminologists from all the surrounding hospitals, some renowned, had a conference call to discuss her treatment and care.
-Not a single one knew that pneumothorax, a collapsed lung, was extremely common with vascular Ehlers Danols syndrome.
+When my daughter was last hospitalized for a collapsed lung (third time in her young life), a team of pulmonologists from all the surrounding hospitals, some renowned, had a conference call to discuss her treatment and care.
+Not a single one knew that pneumothorax, a collapsed lung, was extremely common with vascular Ehlers Danlos syndrome.
 I had to pull it up on my phone with a simple google search, that none of them did, before she received correct treatment.
-I had to fight five doctors after seven days with very little sleep or ability to eat, and while in the midst of losing our home: a domino effect of losing health, losing income, and losing our home.
-The burden of that tremendous weight, should not have been placed on my shoulders, but it was and likely will be again.

 Most physicians have only read about EDS briefly in medical school while glossing over genetics, if genetics isn’t their specialty.
 Therefore, there are no EDS specialists who treat EDS, only specialists, usually geneticists, who diagnose.
-Those who suffer, have no one person to manage their medical issues other than themselves.
+Those who suffer, usually have no one person to manage their medical issues other than themselves.
+I know of only three EDS specialists in the world who go beyond diagnosing and also treat and only two live in this country; although I imagine that number is and will continue growing.

 Once diagnosed, you are often farmed out to a dozen or so specialists, each one treating a different part of your body.
 No one person is managing all medical care, management or medications.
 This, often deafening responsibility, is usually farmed out to the patient/parent.
 In the midst of wanting to do nothing more than nurture your child, you must also do the research for the best treatment and then fight the medical administration and insurance company to make it happen.